molvqingtai/WebChat/README.md

 4. Open the extension management page in your browser (usually chrome://extensions/)
    - Enable "Developer mode"
    - Click "Load unpacked" and select the folder you just extracted

+### Use

+After installing the extension, you'll see a ghost icon in the bottom-right corner of any website.
+Click it, and you'll be able to chat with others on the site!

 ### Video